Mentir para Vivir

-In the United States the telenovela aired on Univision from Monday, October 7, 2013 to Friday, February 28, 2014.
+In the United States the telenovela aired on Univision from October 7, 2013 to February 28, 2014.

 Plot

 Oriana Caligaris (Mayrín Villanueva) and José Luis Falcón (Diego Olivera) are a Mexican couple who lives in Colombia with their six years old daughter, Alina (Ana Paula Martinez).

 José Luis works in Colombian customs.
 One day, he confesses to Oriana about his involvement in a smuggling operation, and that the earnings are deposited into an account opened in Oriana's name but without her consent.
 For this, Jose told Oriana that the police is searching for them.

-Disappointed and out of fear, Oriana escapes to Mexico with her daughter Alina, to find her dear friend, Raquel [Altair Jarabo], who along with Lucina (Cecilia Gabriela) own the hotel "El Descanso" in San Carlos, Sonora.
+Disappointed and out of fear, Oriana escapes to Mexico with her daughter Alina, to find her dear friend, Raquel (Altair Jarabo), who along with Lucina (Cecilia Gabriela) own the hotel "El Descanso" in San Carlos, Sonora.
 Raquel decided to keep Oriana and her daughter in their hotel for the few days they would be staying.
 José Luis supposedly died in a chase with police.